aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 RAG has become the default architecture for connecting LLMs to private data.
 Instead of fine-tuning a model (expensive, slow, hard to update), you embed your documents into a vector database and retrieve relevant chunks at query time.
 The LLM gets grounded context, hallucinations drop, and your data stays fresh.
 That is the pitch.
 The reality is more complicated.

 The 2025 revision of the OWASP Top 10 for LLM Applications introduced a new entry that security teams should study carefully: **LLM08:2025 — Vector and Embedding Weaknesses**.
-This category recognizes that the infrastructure underlying RAG systems — specifically vector databases and embedding pipelines — introduces its own class of vulnerabilities distinct from prompt injection or model-level attacks.
+This category recognizes that the infrastructure underlying RAG systems, specifically vector databases and embedding pipelines, introduces its own class of vulnerabilities distinct from prompt injection or model-level attacks.

 The timing is not coincidental.
 Research published at USENIX Security 2025 by Zou et al. demonstrated that injecting just five carefully crafted documents into a knowledge base containing millions of texts can manipulate RAG responses with over 90% success (PoisonedRAG).
 Separately, researchers at ACL 2024 showed that embedding inversion attacks can recover 50–70% of original input words from stolen vectors, even without direct access to the embedding model.
 And in early 2025, the ALGEN attack demonstrated that as few as 1,000 data samples are sufficient to train a black-box embedding inversion model that transfers across encoders and languages.

 The core problem is architectural.
-RAG systems have a **fundamental trust paradox**: user queries are treated as untrusted input, but retrieved context from the knowledge base is implicitly trusted — even though both ultimately enter the same prompt.
+RAG systems have a **fundamental trust paradox**: user queries are treated as untrusted input, but retrieved context from the knowledge base is implicitly trusted, even though both ultimately enter the same prompt.
 As Christian Schneider put it in his analysis of the RAG attack surface: teams spend hours on input validation and prompt injection defenses, then wave through the document ingestion pipeline because "that's all internal data."
 It is exactly that blind spot where the most dangerous attacks live.

 This article covers three attack categories across the RAG pipeline, with reproducible local labs for each: